-Since this model is not equipped with a centerstand, use maintenance stands when removing the front or rear wheel or when performing other maintenance that requires the motorcycle to stand up right.
+This model is not equipped with a centerstand.
+Use maintenance stands when removing the front or rear wheels or when performing any other maintenance that requires the motorcycle be upright.

 Check that the motorcycle is in a stable and level position before starting any maintenance.